-- "electronic" means being in digital or intangible forms with the capability of creation, storage, transmission or receipt by electronic, magnetic, wireless, optical, biometric or any other similar means; - "electronic agent" means a program or other electronic or automated means configured and enabled by a person that is used to initiate or respond to data messages or performance in whole or in part without review or intervention by a person at the time of the initiation or response; - "electronic authentication product" means a product designed to identify the holder of an electronic signature to another person; - "Electronic Authentication Service provider" means a person who issues electronic authentication products and services related thereto; - "electronic record" means a record created, stored, generated, received or communicated by electronic means; - "electronic signature" means information in electronic form affixed to, or logically associated with a data message which may be used to- - (a) identify the signatory in relation to that data message; or - (b) indicate the signatory's approval of the information contained within that data message; - "electronic transaction" includes the single communication or outcome of multiple communications involved in the sale or purchase of goods and services conducted over computer-mediated networks or information systems, where the goods and services may be ordered through such networks or systems but the payment and ultimate delivery of the goods and services may occur without the use of such networks or systems;
+- Chap.
+22:05 - "data" means the content including but not limited to the text, images or sound which make up a data message; - "data message" means any document, correspondence, memorandum, book, plans, map, drawing, diagram, pictorial or graphic work, photograph, audio or video recording, machine-readable symbols generated, sent, received or stored by any electronic means by or on behalf of the person it represents; - "electronic" means being in digital or intangible forms with the capability of creation, storage, transmission or receipt by electronic, magnetic, wireless, optical, biometric or any other similar means: - "electronic agent" means a programme or other electronic or automated means configured and enabled by a person that is used to initiate or respond to data messages or performance in whole or in part without review or intervention by a person at the time of the initiation or response; - "electronic authentication product" means a product designed to identify the holder of an electronic signature to another person; - "Electronic Authentication Service Provider" means a person who issues electronic authentication products and services related thereto: - "electronic record" means a record created, stored, generated, received or communicated by electronic means; - "electronic signature" means information in electronic form affixed to, or logically associated with a data message which may be used to- - (a) identify the signatory in relation to that data message; or - (b) indicate the signatory's approval of the information contained within that data message; - "electronic transaction" includes the single communication or outcome of multiple communications involved in the sale or purchase of goods and services conducted over computer-mediated networks or information systems, where the goods and services may be ordered through such

-"enterprise" means a partnership or body, whether corporate or unincorporated, engaged in business;

-"individual" means a natural person;

-"information" includes data, codes, computer programs, software and databases;

-"information system" means a device or combination of devices including input and output devices capable of being used in conjunction with external files which contain computer programs, electronic instructions, input data and output data that perform logic, arithmetic, data storage and retrieval, communication control and other functions but does not include a calculator;

-"intermediary" with respect to a data message means a person who on behalf of another person, sends, transports, receives or stores that data message or provides other services with respect to that data message including the provision of content, e-mail, caching and hosting services:

-"Minister" means the Minister to whom responsibility for Information and Communication Technology is assigned; "originator" in relation to a data message means a person by whom or on whose behalf the data message purports to have been sent or generated prior to storage, but does not include a person acting as an intermediary or telecommunications service provider with respect to that data message;

-"products" includes services;

-"public body" means-
+- networks or systems but the payment and ultimate delivery of the goods and services may occur without the use of such networks or systems; - "enterprise" means a partnership or body, whether corporate or unincorporated, engaged in business; - "individual" means a natural person; - "information" includes data, codes, computer programmes, software and databases: - "information system" means a device or combination of devices including input and output devices capable of being used in conjunction with external files which contain computer programmes, electronic instructions, input data and output data that perform logic, arithmetic, data storage and retrieval, communication control and other functions but does not include a calculator: - "intermediary", with respect to a data message, means a person who on behalf of another person, sends, transports, receives or stores that data message or provides other services with respect to that data message including the provision of content, e-mail, caching and hosting services; - "Minister" means the Minister to whom responsibility for Information and Communication Technology is assigned; - "originator", in relation to a data message, means a person by whom or on whose behalf the data message purports to have been sent or generated prior to storage, but does not include a person acting as an intermediary or telecommunications service provider with respect to that data message; - "products" includes services; - "public body" means- - (a) Parliament, a Joint Select Committee of Parliament or a committee of either House of Parliament: - (b) the Court of Appeal, the High Court, the Industrial Court, the Tax Appeal Board or any Court of summary jurisdiction; - (c) the Cabinet as constituted under the Constitution, a Ministry or Department, Ch.
+1:01.
+Division or Agency of a Ministry;